Bolsover: Governance and politics

 Bolsover has three levels of local government.
 The civil parish of Old Bolsover is administered by Old Bolsover Town Council.
 The parish falls within the wider Bolsover District, and other functions are exercised by Derbyshire County Council.

 The town falls within the Bolsover parliamentary constituency.
 The MP for the constituency from 1970 until 2019 was the Labour Party's Dennis Skinner, a former miner.
 He lost his seat in the 2019 election to the Conservative Mark Fletcher.
+Labour regained the seat in 2024.

 Sport

 Bolsover Colliery F.C. used to play in the FA Cup.
 Current club F.C.
-Bolsover, founded in 2013, played in the Northern Counties East Football League for the 2018/19 season.
+Bolsover, founded in 2013, played in the Northern Counties East Football League for the 2018–2019 season.

+Local media

+Regional TV news is provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from either the Emley Moor or Chesterfield TV transmitters.
+BBC East Midlands region is also the default BBC One variant given to Bolsover postcodes on Channel 101 through satellite television such as Freesat.

+Local radio stations are BBC Radio Sheffield on 94.7 FM, Greatest Hits Radio North Derbyshire on 107.4 FM, Mansfield Radio on 103.2 FM and Elastic Radio, a community-based radio station which broadcast online.

+The Derbyshire Times is the weekly local newspaper that serves the town.

 Television

 In 2007 Bolsover was chosen as the location to shoot the film Summer starring Robert Carlyle and Rachael Blake.
 Many scenes from the film were filmed on the Castle Estate, which is affectionately known by the Bolsover residents as the 'Wimps' (because it was built, in the 1950s, by George Wimpey, the construction company) and lies just underneath Bolsover Castle.
 Other parts of the film were filmed in Whitwell, Bramley Vale and Shirebrook Community school, just a few miles from Bolsover.
 Summer was released on 5 December 2008.
 The trailer for Summer was released in late November and contained a few scenes which showed the Castle Estate in Bolsover containing the top of Springfield Crescent and also Hyndley Road.
 In an interview in late November, director Kenneth Glenaan and Robert Carlyle agreed that Bolsover was the perfect setting for the film as it "has been left in the past".
 It also said that going from Matlock to Bolsover is like going to a different country and that the Castle Estate is "the land time forgot".